PHACDataHub/foresight/doc/milestone-1.md

 ## [B. Story of Alice](#b-story-of-alice)

 *Alice is an epidemiologist.
-She is specialized in detecting, analyzing, and informing about disease outbreaks.*
+She is specialized in detecting, analyzing, and informing about **disease outbreaks**.*

 *Every day at 9:00 AM, she starts the day by reading news articles that are accumulated over night.
 News articles continuously arrive in real-time, so as she works through her shift, more and more can come to her screen.*